 I started researching the process involved in starting a business.
 And then I decided to just go for it.

 I met with my accountants, and started the foundation of my own company.
-I had absolutely no idea what I was doing, but I was determined not to let my inexperience deter me from pursing my dream career path.
+I had absolutely no idea what I was doing, but I was determined not to let my inexperience deter me from pursuing my dream career path.
 I planned out marketing strategies, learned how to streamline administrative duties, and worked towards gaining client loyalty for months.
 I swear I looked up every book, article, and podcast aimed to help beginner entrepreneurs.

 So that’s me in a nut shell.
 If you’re looking for some more fun facts, scroll down for a quickie quiz about my fave things!